 Essentially, the writ of mandamus is an order from the higher court to expedite your case and alleviate the pressure that comes from an unknown outcome.
 A writ of mandamus works like a lawsuit against the agency involved in your petition.
 Often times the agency will respond to the writ by moving forward without ever going to court.

-To learn whether a writ of mandamus may be appropriate in your case, contact the Federal Practice Group now to schedule your initial case evaluation.
+To learn whether a writ of mandamus may be appropriate in your case, contact us now to schedule your initial case evaluation.